HewlettPackard/Docker-Synergy/ops/README.md

 <ol class="ol">
 <li class="li">All nodes should at least fulfil the minimal requirements, for UCP 2.0, 8GB of RAM
 and 3GB of storage.
-More detailed requirements are in the Docker EE UCP documentation. </li>
+More detailed requirements are in the Docker EE UCP documentation at <a class="xref" href="https://docs.docker.com/ee/ucp/admin/install/system-requirements/" target="_blank">https://docs.docker.com/ee/ucp/admin/install/system-requirements/</a>. </li>

 <li class="li">UCP Controller nodes should be provided with more than the minimal requirements, but
 won’t need much more if nothing else runs on them. </li>